kieranm2005/First-Neural-Network/README.md

 Keras-Initials.py - Neural network trained to identify handwritten letters A-Z.

 First-Pytorch-Network.py - Neural network built using Pytorch.
 Implementing the same as Keras-Initials.py

+Snntorch-Spike-Encoding.py - Following Tutorial 1 - Spike Encoding from the Snntorch docs

+To do:
+- Add individual files based off of First-Neural-Network.py for XOR function, vertical/horizontal line classification